Baby Clothing Donations in the US

 They are headquartered in Los Angeles but they have a wide network of charity organizations where you can also drop off your donations.
 Aside from toys and clothing, they also accept donations of new diapers, wipes, formula, and hygiene items.

-Learn more about donating baby clothes to Baby2Baby here.
+Learn more about donating used baby clothes to Baby2Baby here.

 5. American Red Cross